tfsaggregator/aggregator-docs/content/docs/v3/setup/production/_index.md

 ---
-title: 'Azure Production'
+title: 'Production on Azure'
-weight: 210
+weight: 400
 ---

 # Production Configuration and Administration of Azure Functions